 Quality measures are divided into preventive, detective and corrective measures:

-- Preventive quality measures>BR> Preventive quality measures are aimed at preventing a lack in quality.
-These can be, for example, documentation standards, methods, techniques, training, etc.
+Preventive quality measures are meant to build quality in from the start.
+Thus they are aimed at preventing a lack of quality.
+These can be, for example, documentation standards, methods, techniques, training, collaboration techniques such as pair programming, etc.

 - Detective quality measures